nlf/dlite/README.md

 sudo dlite install
 ```

+##Updating DLite

+The DLite app itself can be updated by running `dlite stop`, installing the updated binary, and then running `dlite start`.

 ##Updating your VM

 It's possible to update your virtual machine without having to rebuild it entirely.
 To do so, run the following commands